 The qualification is offered on a full-time basis only.
 The minimum completion time is three years, and the maximum time is five years (G21B).
-The course is divided into six semesters (Study periods I-6) or Study Levels I, 2, 3.
+The course is divided into six semesters or Study Levels 1, 2, 3.

 In addition to the General Rules of the DUT: